Sunderganesh7/GreenPath-AI/README.md

 ## 👨‍💻 Developed By

 Sunderganesh
-B.E IT | AI & ML Enthusiast
+T.E IT | AI & ML Enthusiast
 Interested in AI, Sustainability & Smart Systems

 ---